karinazad/TimeSeriesConvNet/README.md

 work flow.

 #### Installation
-To get the code, run:
+To get the code clone the repository.
+The necessary packages can be installed by running the following commands in the same directory.

     git clone https://github.com/karinazad/TimeSeriesConvNet.git

-The necessary packages can be installed by running the following command in the same directory:
+    cd TimeSeriesConvNet
     pip install -r requirements.txt

 To add the script path: